orionfollett/low-level-learning-1/README.md

-# Low Level Learning Course 1
+# Low Level Learning Self Made Course 1

 Goals:
 1. Learn to be productive in a low level language.